gogonkt/notes/pvevm.md

 Bring the interface up (an additional step like rfkill unblock wifi might be needed):

 # ip link set interface up
 Now you can create an ad-hoc network.
 Replace your_ssid with the name of the network and frequency with the frequency in MHz, depending on which channel you want to use.
 See the Wikipedia page List of WLAN channels for a table showing frequencies of individual channels.
+# iw interface ibss join your_ssid frequency

 ```
 -
 # iw interface ibss join your_ssid frequency